neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 * Paste it into the **Remote Desktop Connection** window
 * Press **Enter** — you're in! 🎉

-Now you can run Firefox or Discord from your Linux desktop!

 ---

 ## 📴 How to Shut Down